 If you are interested in participating contact Tracey Baker email@example.com or JeNell Jacobson firstname.lastname@example.org

-3) The group administrator will receive notification of your request, accept your request, and viola!
-You're in!
+2) Not a member of the private FB group yet?
+Simply request to join the group.
+The group administrator will receive notification of your request, accept your request, and, you're in!

 This SIG gives us the opportunity to explore and/or introduce others to new locations in the metro area.
 Our hikes last about 60-90 minutes and we walk at a moderately brisk and steady pace.
 All are welcome to join us as we walk and talk.
 We sometimes end our hikes with a stop at a local establishment for a coffee/drink/ice cream.

 Please let Cyndy know if you want to attend and/or have ideas for location.
 If you are interested in participating in this group, please let Cyndy know if you prefer weekday day, weekday evening, or Saturday hikes.
 Cyndy can be contacted at email@example.com.